Nmor/covenant-connect/docs/js-architecture.md

 4. **Queue infrastructure** – Connect the tasks module to Redis-backed BullMQ workers and port scheduled jobs (KPI digests, follow-ups, automation runners).
 5. **Testing & CI** – Introduce Vitest/Jest suites that mirror the Python pytest coverage and configure GitHub Actions for linting, type-checking, and tests across the monorepo.
 6. **Deployment scripts** – Author Dockerfiles and Terraform/Helm manifests for the Node services, aligning with the deployment practices documented in `docs/deployment-runbook.md`.
+7. **WordPress polish** – Ship Gutenberg blocks and richer templating around the new shortcodes, plus automated packaging so the plugin can be distributed through managed releases.

 This scaffold provides a production-ready foundation while leaving room to iteratively port the remaining domain logic from the Flask application.